-Our 2018 and 2021 editions of middle school and high school Sexual Health Education curricula are fully aligned with the California Healthy Youth Act (AB 329), and with the National Health Education Standards (NHES) and the National Sexuality Education Standards (NSES).
+Our 2018 – 2023 Comprehensive Sexual Health Education curricula are fully aligned with the California Healthy Youth Act (AB 329) and with the National Health Education Standards (NHES) and the National Sexuality Education Standards (NSES).

 Detailed information on how our 2018 and 2021 High School and Middle School Sexual Health Education curricula are aligned with the National Health Education Standards (NHES) and the National Sexuality Education Standards (NSES).